steriley/steriley.com/README.md

 # Stephen Riley

-Experienced Front-end Web Developer with extensive knowledge of W3C Standards based development of desktop &amp; mobile HTML5 and Sass based CSS with a sprinkle of JavaScript to bring it all together.

-Possessing a range of core Front-end skills developed while working in financial, media, marketing, e-learning and e-commerce environments.
-Located in Manchester, United Kingdom.
+Experienced TypeScript Developer specialising in modern front-end and Node.js development, with a strong focus on scalable applications and AI integrations.
+Skilled in Vue, TypeScript, and full-stack development, along with experience building AI-powered solutions, including chatbots and automation tools.

+Background in delivering high-performance web applications across finance, media, e-commerce, and e-learning, with a passion for clean, maintainable code and intelligent system design.
+Based in Manchester, UK.